Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Why OCD can cause a groinal response—and what you can do about it

-Noticing a change or reaction in your groin area—such as a tingle or swelling—after an intrusive thought, image, or urge can naturally feel unsettling.
-After all, intrusive thoughts are not the same as other thoughts that cause arousal, because they are unwanted, unexpected, and often somewhat distressing or unpleasant.
-When they lead to physical sensations, it can leave you wondering: What’s really going on down there?
+Noticing a change or reaction in your groin area—such as a tingle or swelling in the genitals—after an intrusive thought or image pops into your mind can naturally feel unsettling.
+That’s the thing about intrusive thoughts: they are not the same as other thoughts that cause arousal, because they are unwanted.
+Not only that, but they tend to be quite distressing or unpleasant.
+How, then, is it possible for a thought that causes you emotional distress to also lead to a physical sensation of arousal?
+What’s really going on down there?

 What is a groinal response?

 Groinal response is a feeling of arousal.
-It can include, but is not limited to: swelling, tingling, warmth, moisture, lubrication, tumescence (swelling or feeling of fullness), sensitivity to small movements, partial erection or full erection.
-A groinal response in OCD can present as an intrusive feeling, or as a result of an intrusive thought, urge or image.
+It can include swelling, tingling, warmth, moisture, lubrication, tumescence (swelling or feeling of fullness), sensitivity to small movements, partial erection or full erection.
+A groinal response in OCD is often linked to an intrusive feeling, thought, urge or image.

 As a clinician who has treated many patients with OCD, I have witnessed both the struggle and the coping mechanisms that people have resorted to in order to manage their groinal response.

 Take Fatima, for example.
-In early childhood, Fatima’s OCD manifested as contamination fears and intrusive thoughts about harm, but around her 18th birthday a new symptom revealed itself.
-After breaking up with her boyfriend, Fatima began to notice intrusive sexual thoughts about her best friend, Jessica, and other women.
+Fatima had struggled with OCD as a child, but around her 18th birthday a new symptom showed up.
+After breaking up with her boyfriend, Fatima began to notice intrusive sexual thoughts about women.

 Why do groinal responses happen?

-It’s a phenomenon known as non-arousal concordance.
+So why do arousal responses happen?
+It’s a phenomenon known as arousal non-concordance.
 Sometimes, our genital areas will respond to stimuli even though we don’t really find them sexually arousing—it’s a mismatch between our real desires and our body’s response.

 Groinal response refers to a feeling of arousal in the genital region.
 However, a person may feel unwanted or distressing arousal in other parts of their body as well, like an elevated heart rate or blushing.